← Back to 史記

 西

-During King Cheng's time, the Duke of Shao was one of the three dukes: from Shan westwards, the Duke of Shao governed it; From Shan eastwards, the Duke of Zhou governed it.
-King Cheng was still young, so the Duke of Zhou acted as regent, managing the state and ascending the throne.
-The Duke of Shao suspected him and composed the Jun Shi.
+During King Cheng's reign, the Duke of Shao served as one of the Three Ducal Ministers: west of Shan, the Duke of Shao administered it; The Duke of Zhou governed the territory east of Shan.
+King Cheng was still young, so the Duke of Zhou acted as regent and took charge of the state.
+The Duke of Shao suspected him and wrote the Jun Shi.
 The Jun Shi expressed displeasure with the Duke of Zhou.
-The Duke of Zhou then said: "In Tang's time there was Yi Yin, who relied on the August Heaven; In Tai Wu's time, there were Yi Zhi and Chen Hu, who relied on the Supreme Deity.
-Wu Xian governed the royal house; In Zu Yi's time, there was Wu Xian; In Wu Ding's time, there was Gan Ban, who led and maintained these arrangements, protecting and governing the state of Yin."
-Thereupon the Duke of Shao was pleased.
+The Duke of Zhou then said, "In the time of Tang there was yiyin, who relied upon August Heaven; In Tai Wu’s time there were Yi Zhi and Chen Hu, who relied on the Supreme Deity.
+Wu Xian governed the royal house; In Zu Yi’s time there was Wu Xian; In Wu Ding's time, there was Gan Ban, who led and maintained these arrangements, protecting and governing the state of Yin."
+The Duke of Shao was then pleased.

 3